 Title and Meta Description Tags

 You might be aiming for local SEO and not the regular kind yet that doesn’t lessen the importance of the title and meta description tags you will be using.
 These HTML elements will be a part of your webpage content.
-What makes them immensely useful is that are completely customisable.
+What makes them immensely useful is that are completely customizable.
 That means you can choose something that describes your business in the best way.
 Why is that important?
 Both the elements will be a part of the search results on the SERPs.
 If you aren’t using them as you would mini-ads, then you are wasting an opportunity!

 According to Local SEO Experts, there is more space in the main search area on Google now.
-That means, you can use title tags that are 50-60 characters long and 160-200 character-long description tags.
+That means you can use title tags that are 50-60 characters long and 160-200 character-long description tags.
 Simply put, it means you have more words in which to carefully craft what you want to say through them.
 Besides careful crafting, you will also need to make sure the meta tags aren’t getting cut off in search results.

 Some useful tools can help you see what your title and meta description tags would look like to a customer.
 Use emulators from Yoast’s SEO Plugin for WordPress and SEOmofo to make sure you only put your best foot forward.